featherfly12/speaker-pcb/README.md

 ## Programming the Board
 Music from an MP3 file is converted into pure binary 16-bit data at 31.25kHz using scripts in `firmware/media`.
 The output, `media.bin`, may be flashed onto the chip using an external loader and [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html).
 The external loader for this custom PCB was written in the folder `firmware/W25Q128_HAL`, and the actual compiled loader file is  `W25Q128_STM32L433_HAL.stldr`.
 Once the external memory is programmed with the song, the STM32 itself can be flashed with the `music_player` project using [STM32CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html).

-<mark>**When your design is complete, ask an instructor to verify, and then grab a PCB.
-Solder on the missing components, and then ask a TA to flash the firmware!**</mark>

-Use the `solution-design` KiCAD file as a reference when determining how to orient components on the PCB.
-We are limited in soldering stations, so don't be discouraged if you aren't able to assemble the PCB during the workshop.
-You can assemble it during any remaining free time you have at the bootcamp.

 These programs were written with the help of Claude Code / Sonnet 4.6.